Automate4U Logo

 Automation should fit the tools and channels your team already uses.

-The first workflow can connect communication intake to calendars, enrollment tools, classroom platforms, CRM records, staff notifications, and reporting.
+The first workflow can connect communication intake to calendars, enrollment tools, classroom platforms, CRM records, location rules, staff notifications, and reporting.

 Communication channels